HiPerCoRe/KTT/README.md

 * Newest version of KTT framework can be found [here](https://github.com/Fillo7/KTT/releases).
 * Prebuilt binaries are available only for some platforms.
 Other platforms require manual build.
 * Prebuilt binaries for Nvidia include both CUDA and OpenCL support, binaries for AMD and Intel include only OpenCL support.
   Binaries for Vulkan include only Vulkan support.
+All binaries are built for 64-bit platforms.

 Tutorials
 ---------